 Learn About First-Person Point of View in Fiction

 Point of view in fiction simply means who tells the story.
-In the first-person point of view, a character in the story serves as narrator, using "I" or "we" as the story plays out.
+In the first-person point of view, a character in the story serves as the narrator, using "I" or "we" as the story plays out.
 This narrator might be a relatively minor character, observing the action, as the character Nick does in F. Scott Fitzgerald's "The Great Gatsby."
 Or, he might be the main protagonist of the story, such as Holden Caulfield in J.D.
 Salinger's "The Catcher in the Rye."

 Why Writers Use First-Person Point of View